osisoft/Edge-Data-Store-Docs/content/egress/manual-egress.md

 Make requests in JSON using parameters, similar to periodic egress, to specify the data to egress and when the egress should happen.
 You can either save the parameters in a file to send them or send the request directly.
 In addition to creating manual egress requests, you can cancel, resume, and delete these requests.

+**Note:** The maximum number of active manual egress jobs is 50.
+If the maximum number is reached, new manual egress requests will be rejected.

 ## Send manual data egress request

 To send a manual data egress request: